- Work +61 2 9353 4000

 Within Capital markets, Clayton Utz is a second tier firm,

-Within Competition and trade, Clayton Utz is a second tier firm,
+Within Competition and trade, Clayton Utz is a third tier firm,

 Within Construction, Clayton Utz is a first tier firm,